Gnarus-G/bytin.tech/src/content/blog/maccel.md

 ### Conclusion

-I geniunely expected to take a least a month of spending most nights on this, because I thought I would need to know a lot more about all this than I do at this point to get something reliably working.
+I genuinely expected to take a least a month of spending most nights on this, because I thought I would need to know a lot more about all this than I do at this point to get something reliably working.
 Apparently, the limiter wasn't my IQ, it was my resolve - Even though I thought it might take me months to do anything useful, I did it anyway - a different attitude than I did last year, and thankfully